 The U.S. Traditional sub-segment provides life reinsurance to domestic clients for a variety of life products through yearly renewable term, coinsurance and modified coinsurance agreements.
 These reinsurance arrangements may be either facultative or automatic agreements.
-During the first quarter of 2006, this sub-segment added \$47.9 billion of new business compared to \$36.0 billion during the same period in 2005.
+During the third quarter and first nine months of 2006, this sub-segment added \$43.1 billion and \$132.7 billion of new business, respectively, compared to \$56.7 billion and \$140.9 billion in the same periods in 2005.
 Management believes industry consolidation and the established practice of reinsuring mortality risks should continue to provide opportunities for growth.